Alpha-Beta HMM: Interpretable Low-Parameter Hidden Markov Filtering in Dynamic Environments: Steady State Dynamical Analysis

-is called a fixed point of $X$.
+Let $T: X\to X$ be a mapping.
+A point of $x\in X$ such that $T(x)=x$ is called a \textbf{fixed point} of $X$.
 For a discrete dynamical system $x_i = T(x_{i-1})$, a fixed point of the map $T$ corresponds to an equilibrium state of the system.
 In the remainder of this paper, we will consistently refer to it as the fixed point.

 For the reference dynamical system \eqref{deterministic}, its fixed point has the following property: